TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/cli/_index.md

 $ ttn-lw-cli login
 ```

-This will open the OAuth login page where you can login with your credentials.
-Once you logged in in the browser, return to the terminal session to proceed.
+This will open a browser window with the OAuth login page where you can login with your credentials.
+This is also where you can create a new account if you do not already have one.

-If you run this command on a remote machine, pass `--callback=false` to get a link to login on your local machine.
+> During the login procedure, the CLI starts a webserver on `localhost` in order to receive the OAuth callback after login.
+If you are running the CLI on a machine that is not `localhost`, you can pass the `--callback=false` flag.
+This will allow you to perform part of the OAuth flow on a different machine, and copy-paste a code back into the CLI.

 ## Create Gateway